Manasvi-25/Manasvi-25/README.md

 # 🎯 Featured Project: WorkTimely – A Personal Productivity Companion
 What I’m Building: Started as a basic stopwatch in Java (June 2025), now evolving into a Pomodoro timer + aesthetic daily planner that mimics the feel of paper journals but with smarter features.

 Tools: Java, Java Swing, OOP, GUI Design

 Current Progress:
-– Built a working stopwatch with start/stop/reset and a clean Swing interface – Working on adding Pomodoro mode and a simple task planner – Focused on making the UX warm, personal, and not robotic Curious?
-Check out the project here
+– Built a working stopwatch with start/stop/reset and a clean Swing interface – Working on adding Pomodoro mode and a simple task planner – Focused on making the UX warm, personal, and not robotic

+Curious?
+Check out the project here: https://github.com/Manasvi-25/WorkTimely

 # 🛠 Tech Stack: